JimMcL/YetAnotherTracker/README.md

 # README

-A Java application for analysing motion in videos, based on OpenCV.
+A Java application for tracking moving objects in videos, based on OpenCV.
 It was built for extracting the paths of spiders and insects from a video, and writing the coordinates to a CSV file.